Luanda Angola Travel Guide

 Consider off-peak seasons for potentially lower fares and fewer crowds, balancing weather preferences with cost considerations.

-Taxis are available; pre-negotiate fares.
-Accommodation shuttles or private transfers offer organized, secure options, especially for first-time visitors.
+Taxis are available; pre-haggle over prices.
+Accommodation shuttles or private transfers offer organized, secure options, especially for first-visitors for the first time.

 Basic facilities: currency exchange, ATMs, duty-free shops, limited restaurants/cafes.
 Car rental desks available.
-Wi-Fi might be limited.
+Wi-Fi may be scarce.

 New airport will offer modern, expanded facilities: wider range of dining, shopping, passenger services, improved connectivity.

 Always confirm specific airport and the terminal for your flight.
-Allow ample time for airport processes, which sometimes take longer than expected.
+Leave plenty of time for the airport processes, which sometimes take longer than expected.

 Land transportation into Luanda from neighboring countries mostly caters to regional travel and freight.
 It is generally not recommended for international tourist arrivals due to various complexities.